Harrison-Blair/CSI-351/README.md

 # CSI-351 - Software Testing

 This repository was created to store the work I am doing in my Software Testing class over my summer semester.
 It includes a collection of assignments, discussions, and in-class assignments completed over the course of the semester.
+This class uses Java with JUnit to write unit tests.

 ## Course Information